Kansas City Juvenile Defense Crimes Lawyers

 Investigation

 Many people believe that law enforcement officers cannot speak to minors during a criminal or juvenile justice investigation without a parent present.
 That is not true.
-In Kansas, law enforcement can talk to juveniles 14 or older their suspected involvement in a crime in without a parent or attorney.
+In Kansas, law enforcement can talk to juveniles 14 or older about their suspected involvement in a crime without a parent or attorney.
 Law enforcement may even show up at a child’s school to talk for questioning.

 Hiring an attorney to help guide the juvenile through an investigation is critical.
 An attorney can speak to the prosecutors to try to persuade them to not file charges or to file less severe charges.
 An attorney can also negotiate a time to appear for court instead of having the child arrested at home or school.
 An attorney can also make detention arrangement so that the juvenile does not have to spend time away from home.